 There may also be opportunities to work in the private sector and overseas.

-If you have trained on an academic general surgery pathway or are interested in research there are opportunities in academic medicine.
+If you have trained on an academic surgery pathway or are interested in research there are opportunities in academic medicine.

 Entry into an academic career would usually start with an Academic Clinical Fellowship (ACF) and may progress to a Clinical Lectureship (CL).
 Alternatively some trainees that begin with an ACF post then continue as an ST trainee on the clinical programme post-ST4.